mishaun/Federal-Lease-Sale-Evaluation-and-Automation/readme.md

 # Sale Template Automation

-Inserting Meta Sale Data into Excel Spreadsheet and Automating Paperwork
+Webscraper for inserting Meta Sale Data into Excel Spreadsheet and Automating Paperwork.

+### Script Details

 1. This script launches sale url and extracts the following data:
 * Tract serial numbers